poloclub/magictable-api/README.md

 4. Within your terminal, enter the directory containing this project.
 5. Run the commands within setup.txt in order.
 If you are using a Windows computer, make sure to run the commands within Git Bash (which should have been automatically downloaded along with git).

+Hint: Consult this [link](https://www.earthdatascience.org/workshops/setup-earth-analytics-python/setup-git-bash-conda/) for help with installing Git and Conda if you are using a Windows computer.
 ## Stopping Inference

 When you want to stop your inference API, run the following command: `conda deactivate` (also found within terminate.txt).